 1-5 Westgate as The Theological College

 In 1936 the lease owned by the Church Commissioners for the buildings at the top of Westgate – which included the Coach House and stable yard as well as what is now no. 5 – were let to the Chichester Theological College.
-This whole block, renamed Marriot House, was used for accommodation with eighteen students… Continue reading 1-5 Westgate as The Theological College
+This whole block, renamed Marriot House, was used for accommodation with eighteen students and 2 members of staff.
+There were 20 bedrooms, 4 WCs and 4 bathrooms.
+The main building for the College was No. 52 Westgate.

 History of 3 Westgate

 For those of you interested in learning about individual properties on Westgate, we are posting details of the buildings at the conservation end of the Westgate which can be found from various sources.
-In these articles you can find a list of the properties protected by Historic England listing, details of the renumbering of the street as some records… Continue reading History of 3 Westgate
+In these articles you can find a list of the properties protected by Historic England listing, details of the renumbering of the street as some records still record the old number, and research on the shape of the street by a resident.

 The Organ of St Bartholomew’s Church